 Dr. Craig Shealy, BEVI Developer and IBAVI Executive Director

-Craig is Professor of Graduate Psychology at James Madison University.
+Craig is Professor of Psychology and Executive Director of the International Beliefs and Values Institute at Western Washington University, USA.
 A licensed clinical psychologist, Craig is a Fellow of the American Psychological Association and past president of APA’s Division of International Psychology.
 As Executive Director of the non-profit International Beliefs and Values Institute (IBAVI), he coordinates a range of scholarly, educational, and service projects with individuals around the world, including the annual Summit on Cultivating the Globally Sustainable Self – a multi-institution project hosted by James Madison University that will be featured in a forthcoming book he is editing for Oxford University Press.
 He has worked to develop and continually enhance the BEVI for the past 25 years.

 Dr. Lee Sternberger, Operations and Strategic Planning

-Lee is Associate Provost in Academic Affairs and Executive Director of the Center for Global Engagement (CGE) at James Madison University.
-In these roles, Lee leads a campus-wide effort to internationalize university curricula, services and programs, and coordinates global and international activities across JMU’s seven colleges.
-She is responsible for administering CGE programs, including study and service abroad, international student and scholar support, and immigration services.
-Lee’s organizational leadership experience is illustrated by her recent service as president of the International Network of Universities for two three-year terms, and examples of her expertise in institutional assessment include her development of JMU’s accreditation Quality Enhancement Plan focusing on the quality of student learning and her advocacy for the assessment of international education.
+Lee is Emeritus Executive Director of the Institute for Global Engagement at Western Washington University, USA.
+Lee has led campus-wide efforts to internationalize university curricula, services and programs, and coordinates global and international activities.
+She has managed study and service abroad, international student and scholar support, and immigration services.
+Lee’s organizational leadership experience is illustrated by her recent service as president of the International Network of Universities for two three-year terms, and examples of her expertise in institutional assessment include her development of an accreditation Quality Enhancement Plan focusing on the quality of student learning and her advocacy for the assessment of international education.

 Dr. Jennifer Wiley, Training and Analysis Consultant